dnadales/presentations/fmam-wwww/fmam-wwww.md

 - Don't expect to understand monads after this presentation.
     - Knowledge is not acquired linearly
-    - These are very generic abstractions
+    - These are very general abstractions
 - I'm doing my best, but you should learn this from the best.

 # Functors